ALiEM AIR Series | Non-ACS Cardiology Module (2026)

-The patient is a 59-year-old male with a history of prior DVT, atrial fibrillation, HTN, alcohol use and COPD who presents to the Emergency [+]
+The patient is a 60-year-old male with a history of insulin-dependent diabetes, hypertension, and hyperlipidemia who presents to the Emergency Department after one day [+]

-The patient is a 39-year-old female with past medical history of polysubstance use disorder and seizures who presents to the Emergency Department complaining of [+]
+The patient is a 40-year-old male with no significant past medical history who presents to the Emergency Department with perioral rash and swelling.
+He [+]

-The patient is a 39-year-old female with past medical history of polysubstance use disorder and seizures who presents to the Emergency Department complaining of [+]
+The patient is a 40-year-old male with no significant past medical history who presents to the Emergency Department with perioral rash and swelling.
+He [+]

 The Most Dangerous 10 Minutes of Your Shift: Mastering the ED Hand-Off